 Since its launch in 2019, the Erie Foundation has developed an ambitious and systemic approach, designed in collaboration with a network of renowned international experts.

-The foundation helps and supports organizations which want to improve the mental health system so that everyone, including the most fragile in society, can have access to help and care.
+The foundation helps and supports ’on the ground’ initiatives designed to improve the mental health system so that everyone, including the most fragile in society, has access to help and care.

-We select partners which bring forward solutions that address the four most pressing issues identified in the field of mental health today:
+We have chosen partners who can provide solutions to address the four most pressing issues identified in the field of mental health today:

 Change in therapeutic practices